zluo01/soprano/README.md

-# Mesa
+# Soprano

-Mesa is an all-in-one music control solution.
+Soprano is an all-in-one music control solution.

 ## Prerequisite
-Mesa replies on two hard dependencies, mpv and ffmpeg (Should come with mpv).
+Soprano relies on two hard dependencies, mpv and ffmpeg (Should come with mpv).

 ### MacOS